albycom/alby-swift-sdk/README.md

 ### AlbyInlineWidgetView
 The `AlbyInlineWidgetView` is a component that allows embedding the Alby widget directly into your app's UI.
 It’s perfect for inline use on any page, like product details or brand-specific screens, where the widget integrates seamlessly within the existing view hierarchy.

-In the SwiftUI View where you want to place the widget, add the AlbyInlineWidgetView component and pass in the required brandId and productId parameters:
+In the SwiftUI View where you want to place the widget, add the AlbyInlineWidgetView component and pass in the required brandId, productId and widgetId parameters:
 ```
 AlbyInlineWidgetView(
     brandId: "your brand id",
-    productId: "your product id"
+    productId: "your product id",
+    widgetId: "your widget id"
 )
 ```